cornejo/torn_player_status_reporter/README.md

 # BUGS

 - GM_xmlhttpRequest seems to fail randomly.
 It may be cache related, or it might be related to browser restrictions.
-Disabling "Shields" on Brave seems to have fixed it (?)
+Discovered while using Brave with other extensions like umatrix and ublock origin.